 Xeric hammocks are uplands with deep sand substrate and xeric soils, where fire is very rare.
-Within the Preserve, this natural community is approximately 2% of the total land use onsite.
+Within the Preserve, this natural community is approximately 2 percent of the total land use onsite.
 The canopy is often closed with a mixture of evergreen hardwoods, sand live oak, and a shrub layer of saw palmetto.

-FIGURE 4.
-NATURAL COMMUNITIES MAP
+FIGURE 6.
+NATURAL COMMUNITIES- FNAI